 As a result of this discussion, we determined the most important next step was to conduct some research to understand what related efforts are already happening in the SFUSD community, e.g. learn about purposes and goals of SFUSD advisory groups: African American Parent Advisory Council (AAPAC), District English Learners Advisory Committee (DELAC), Community Advisory Committee (CAC) for Special Education, Indian American PAC, etc.; learn why schools have started DEI committees; CAPTA districts/councils in diverse cities; what are SFUSD Office of Equity and SFUSD Family Partnership and Empowerment Departments doing, i.e. what conversations are they having?
-This is what we’ve been doing for the past three months.
+This is what we started doing and have continued to do so to date.

 - One school started their work off several years ago with a book club and has had speakers and support from SFUSD.
 Micro-grants are available from SFUSD for schools who want to take this work on.
 The school created their Racial Justice and Inclusion Committee.

 - There is interest to have students at middle/high schools help lead these types of efforts.

 - The tip sheets about working with African American parents from the National PTA are offensive and used deficit-based language, contrary to tip sheets about working with other racial/ethnic groups; we will let National PTA leadership know about this and ask for it to be corrected.